Johnny Appleseed (film): Plot

+After many years of planting apple trees all around the frontier, Johnny's earned the moniker Johnny Appleseed.
+Many of the now grown trees become a boon to the other pioneers just as the angel predicted.
+The harvested apples help the budding communities thrive and expand.
+Johnny, now older and wearing worn clothing along with a beard, but still sporting his iconic tin pot hat, pauses his travels to watch a pioneer festival.
+The local folks sing, dance, and play games with the apples, and finally have a huge feast with many dishes made using apples.
+Johnny is happy to see his trees bringing joy and good fortune, but quickly moves along followed by his animal companions.

-In the end, after walking hundreds of miles and planting apple trees all along the way, Johnny finally rests for the last time under a tree; his angel appears before him, and tells Johnny that it is time to go.
-Johnny's spirit gets up, scared at first upon realizing he is dead and is reluctant to go to his final resting place, believing that his work is not done yet.
-However, the angel tells him that, where they are headed, they are low on apple trees, so Johnny picks up his seed bag and happily agrees to go with him.
+In the end, after walking hundreds of miles and planting thousands of apple trees all along the way, an elderly Johnny finally rests for the last time under a tree.
+His angel appears again before him, and tells Johnny that it is time to go.
+Johnny's spirit gets up instead of his body, scared at first upon realizing he has passed away.
+Fear quickly turns into frustration as Johnny's spirit is reluctant to go to his final resting place, believing that his work is not done yet on Earth.
+However, the angel lovingly tells him that, where they are headed, they are low on apple trees.
+Hearing this, Johnny excitedly picks up his seed bag and happily agrees to go with him, singing together on the way.

 The narrator finishes by saying that he always thinks of Johnny Appleseed whenever he looks up because the clouds in the sky are not really clouds at all: "They're apple blossoms, if you please, from John's heavenly orchard of apple trees".